 Step-by Step Instructions

-- Make a clear request to use the WA Death with Dignity law to a Medical Doctor (MD) or Doctor of Osteopathy (DO), and be sure it is recorded in your medical chart.
+- Make a clear request to use the WA Death with Dignity law to a Medical Doctor (MD), Doctor of Osteopathy (DO), Advanced Registered Nurse Practitioner (ARNP) or Physician Assistant (PA), and be sure it is recorded in your medical chart.

-- Identify and see an MD or DO who is willing to act as the Attending (Prescribing) Physician.
+- Identify and see an MD, DO, ARNP, or PA who is willing to act as the Attending (Prescribing) Provider.

-- Identify and see an MD or DO who is willing to act as the Consulting Physician.
+- Identify and see an MD, DO, ARNP, or PA who is willing to act as the Consulting Provider.

-- After seeing both AP and CP, complete the written request for medications and return it to the AP.
+- After seeing the AP, complete the written request for medications and return it to the AP.
 Note: Be sure it is witnessed by two people at the time of signing.

-- At least 15 days after the first oral request was recorded, make a second oral request for DWD to the Attending Physician.
+- At least 7 days after the first oral request was recorded, make a second oral request for DWD to the Attending Provider.

-- DDMAPh/DDMA – a compounded mixture of digoxin, diazepam, morphine, amitriptyline and phenobarbital (approximate cost $750)
+- DDMAPh – a compounded mixture of digoxin, diazepam, morphine, amitriptyline and phenobarbital (approximate cost $750)

 End of Life Washington Services

-- Our volunteers can help you find supporting physicians
+- Our volunteers can help you find supporting health care providers

-- Our volunteers can be there for you and your loved ones should you decide to take life-ending medications, so your final moments are burden-free for everyone present
+- Our volunteers can be there for you and your loved ones should you decide to take aid-in-dying medications, so your final moments are burden-free for everyone present

 - Submit an online support request or call us at 206.256.1636, option 1